dvuCodes/odin-recipes/README.md

 # odin-recipes

-recipes website to practice html
+This website is for me to practice HTML&CSS through the Odin Project.